JosephHinh/MushroomClassification/README.md

 # Project Title

-* **One Sentence Summary** This repository holds an attempt to teach a machine to estimate whether or not a mushroom is poisonous from a list of 22 characteristics.
+This repository holds an attempt to teach a machine to estimate whether or not a mushroom is poisonous from a list of 22 characteristics.

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+The "Mushroom Classification" dataset does not come with a particular Kaggle Challenge.
+Instead, parameters from outside of the Kaggle site were set to create our own challenge.
+I trained a model to predict whether or not a mushroom was edible based on their physical characteristics.
+The approach in this repository was to formulate the problem as a binary classification task with the Logistic Regression model.
+Originally, the Random Forest Classifier model was used, but a consistent 100% accuracy rate.
+A simpler model, like Logistic Regression, was favored in the end product to ensure that the code did not have a source of data leakage.
+After extensive data cleaning, the Logistic Regression model with several important features removed had an accuracy score of 99.7%.
+Other submissions on the Kaggle site had similar success, ranging from 99% to 100% accuracies.

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

-### Data
+### Data and Clean-Up

-* Data:
-  * Type: For example
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
-  * Size: How much data?
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation

-#### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+In total, there were 8,124 mushrooms.
+22 features of each mushroom were provided that responded to their physical characteristics, ranging from color, smell, size, shape, population trends, location, etc. There was no test training set provided, so I split the data into 80% (6499 data points) for training and 20% (1,625 data points) for testing.
+The `stalk-root` feature had several missing data points that were distinctly labelled with "?".
+I cleaned these up to be properly empty (NaN) data points.
+I removed the `veil-type` feature because all 8,124 data points full under the same category.
+After getting a perfect accuracy score with different models, three features of "high importance" (`odor`, `spore-print-color`, and `gill-color`) were removed to make sure that the perfect accuracy was not from the presense of the one-hot encoded binary classification of the class.

 #### Data Visualization